QGEP/docs/en/_sources/user-guide/digitizing/digitizingchannels.txt

 .. figure:: images/wizard_data_entry_reach.jpg

-Important: Start digitizing in the direction of the flow - starting with the from node and finishing with the to node / manhole.
+.. attention:: Start digitizing in the direction of the flow by starting with the **from mahole node** and finishing with the **to manhole node**.

 ..
 Note:: There is no tool yet to change the flow direction (topology), so try to make it right from the beginning.

 Digitizing
 ----------

-* When digitizing the cursor will automatically snap to the nearest cover or reach.
-When clicking a line starts to draw.
+* In digitizing mode the cursor will automatically snap to the nearest cover or reach.
+  When left clicking a line starts to draw.

 .. figure:: images/wizard_data_entry_reach_with_new_cursor.jpg

-* With further left clicks anywhere you can define intermeditiary points of the reach progression.
-Or you directly select another manhole to draw a straight channel.
+* With further left clicks anywhere you can define intermediary points of the reach progression.
+  You can also directly select another manhole to draw a straight channel.

 .. figure:: images/wizard_data_entry_reach_with_new_cursor2.jpg

-* With right click you finish digitizing and the reach form will appear.
+* You can finish digitizing the line by right clicking.
+This will make the reach form appear.

 .. figure:: images/wizard_wastewater_structure_reach_form.jpg

+.. note:: Keep in mind that the finishing point of the line is the last point where you **left** clicked.
+  Thus, for digitizing a simple line with 2 points you need two **left clicks** to digitize the line and one **right click** to finish the line digitizing.

-* Add the attributes on the general tab.
+* Add the attributes on the **General** tab.
 For the profile type you will get a list of defined profiles.
-To edit those do so in the table pipe_profile.
+  You can edit those in **od_pipe_profile** table.

 .. figure:: images/wizard_wastewater_structure_reach_form_profiles.jpg

-* When finished, then click the OK button.
+* When finished, then click the **OK** button.

 .. figure:: images/wizard_wastewater_structure_reach_form_data_ok.jpg

-* Save the information of this layer by stopping the data entry wizard
+* Save the information of this layer by stopping the data entry wizard.

 .. figure:: images/stop_data_entry.jpg